 He was an inspiring leader who earned the Dallas community’s confidence and initiated the Medical Center’s explosive growth in the 1970s.

 Dr. Sprague, a Dallas native, was a 1940 graduate of Southern Methodist University.
-After earning a medical degree from UT Medical Branch in Galveston and serving in the Navy, he trained in internal medicine and hematology at Tulane University, Washington University, and Oxford.
-The successful clinician and teacher was named dean of the Tulane University School of Medicine before coming to UT Southwestern in 1967.
+After earning a medical degree from the UT Medical Branch at Galveston and serving in the Navy, he trained in internal medicine and hematology at Tulane University, Washington University, and Oxford.
+The successful clinician and teacher was named Dean of the Tulane University School of Medicine before coming to UT Southwestern in 1967.
 Upon his retirement in 1986, he joined Southwestern Medical Foundation, becoming CEO.
-He was named both President Emeritus of UT Southwestern and Chairman Emeritus of the foundation before his death in 2005.
+He was named both President Emeritus of UT Southwestern and Chairman Emeritus of the Foundation before his death in 2005.

-Dr. Sprague, a member of the National Academy of Medicine (formerly the Institute of Medicine), was honored by UT Southwestern in many ways, including naming three academic chairs and a building after him.
-Southwestern Medical Foundation, where he ended his outstanding performance as a player in the field of medicine, also named its Community Service Award in his honor.
+Dr. Sprague, a member of the National Academy of Medicine (formerly the Institute of Medicine), was honored by UT Southwestern in many ways – three academic chairs and a building bear his name.
+Southwestern Medical Foundation, where he ended his outstanding performance as a leader in the field of medicine, also named its Community Service Award in his honor.